-The preparation of the Budgetary Comparison Schedule in conformity with GAAP requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
+The preparation of the Budgetary Comparison Schedule in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results may differ from those estimates.

-2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2022
+2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2023

-NOTE C - FUND EXCHANGE PAYMENTS TO CONGESTION MANAGEMENT & HIGHWAY PROGRAM
+NOTE C - EXCHANGE PAYMENTS TO CONGESTION MANAGEMENT & HIGHWAY PROGRAM